ministryofjustice/make-recall-decision-ui/docs/setup-running.md

 ### Run against dev env

-NOTE - you should be connected to the MoJ digital VPN, because you'll be connecting to services in dev env.
+NOTE - you should be connected to the VPN, because you'll be connecting to services in dev env.

 To start the API and local dependencies, excluding the UI: